aschenbecherwespe/vdi-ki/README.md

 htop
 ```

+---

 ### Scaled YOLOv4
 Scaled YOLOv4 is a pytorch based implementation of the YOLO
 ```
 git clone https://github.com/aschenbecherwespe/ScaledYOLOv4
 ```

-Dowload the pretrained [weights](https://drive.google.com/file/d/1aXZZE999sHMP1gev60XhNChtHPRMH3Fz/view?usp=sharing) and save them into a `weights` folder in the yolo folder.
+Download the pretrained [weights](https://drive.google.com/file/d/1aXZZE999sHMP1gev60XhNChtHPRMH3Fz/view?usp=sharing) and save them into a `weights` folder in the yolo folder.

 Modify our settings `yaml`